BillCipher-exe/Human-Captcha/README.md

 Welcome to the spooky CAPTCHA test!
 In this Halloween-themed challenge, you'll face off against AI-generated images.
 Can you tell which picture is real and which is the work of an AI sorcerer?
 Test your human senses and see if you're a human or... a robot! 🤖

+🧠The Ideaa behind this Captcha

+>The CAPTCHA test is designed to leverage the unique strengths of human perception.
+The underlying principle is that humans are better at recognizing subtle errors in artificial creations compared to machines.
+The task is to identify the real image, which tests not only the user's observational skills but also their ability to detect the often nuanced discrepancies that AI may overlook.
+By analyzing how effectively humans can distinguish between real and artificially generated content, this CAPTCHA aims to create a more reliable method for verifying human users in a digital environment.

 🎃 Features

     🧟 5 pairs of images: One real, one AI-generated.